In the context of cognitive psychology, which of the following be... | Study Prep in Pearson+

 1

-Step 3: Evaluate each option by comparing it to the definition of cognition.
-For example, genetic factors relate more to biological psychology, emotional responses relate to affective processes, and physical brain changes relate to neuroplasticity.
+Step 3: Compare each answer choice to the main topic and intent identified.
+For example, check if the passage discusses mental processes influencing behavior (cognitive psychology) or if it focuses on social roles, moral development, or biological mechanisms.

-Step 4: Recognize that the option describing 'mental processes involved in acquiring, processing, storing, and using information' aligns directly with the definition of cognition in cognitive psychology.
+Step 4: Recognize that cognitive psychology primarily deals with internal mental processes like memory and perception, which influence behavior, rather than social conformity, moral stages, or biological neural activity.

-Step 5: Conclude that the best definition of cognition is the mental processes involved in acquiring, processing, storing, and using information, as it encompasses the core functions studied in cognitive psychology.
+Step 5: Conclude that the best characterization of the author's purpose is to explain how mental processes such as memory and perception influence behavior, as this aligns directly with the focus of cognitive psychology.

 Watch next